clevergrant/agora/docs/Brainstorm.md

 ## Content Creation

 Users will be able to post any kind of content, from long-form text, to punchlines, to memes, to videos, to music.
 Once the content is created, it is stored on the user's device.
 It is also sent to our servers to a queue service that waits a specified amount of time for any followers to log on and receive the new post.
 Posts at this stage are ephemeral, meaning they expire and will not take up hard drive space on servers.
 User's posts will remain on their phone until the user deletes them.
-Content posters may also choose how long their content should remain available to their followers and the Agoras.
+Content posters may also choose how long their content should remain available to their followers.

 ## The Agora

-The "Agora" is a feed of posts from the entire community that uses Agora.
+The "Agora" is a feed of posts from the entire community that uses the app.
 To be featured on the Agora, a user must be invested in the platform through staking.
 Misbehavior results in those locked funds being evenly distributed to other stakeholders.
 There are 2 ways that users can interact with these posts besides consumption: They can promote it, or they can demote it.
 The high-level is that "promoting" makes the post visible to more users, while "demoting" does the opposite.
+The details of how it works are still to be determined.

-If a non-creator user creates a post and it receives enough awards, the post will be featured in the Agora.
+If a non-creator user creates a post and it receives enough awards, the post will automatically be featured on the Agora.

 When a post is featured in the Agora, the file will be stored on our server for a preset amount of time.
-"Time tokens" (see next section) can be used to extend that time.
+"Time tokens" (explained below) can be used to extend that time.

 ## Monetization

 Users have the option of staking some money in Agora in exchange for monetization rights.
 The exact tokenomics still need to be designed, but with those rights they will be able to create paid content which will be published on the "Agora", a single content feed shared by everyone around the world.

 Another option for monetization will be a user-generated award system.
-Awards can be created at any time from the app and are 32x32 pixel image files that are also minted NFTs.
-Any user can create them and put them up for sale on any NFT marketplace, but users who have created their own NFTs may also spread them around by awarding posts with them.
-These NFTs come with royalties built-in so that if the award is bought, sold, traded or gifted to another post, the creator of the award gets paid.
+Awards can be created at any time from the app and are 32x32 pixel image files that are also minted, fractional NFTs.
+Any user can create them and put them up for sale on any NFT marketplace, but users who have created their own NFTs may also spread them around by awarding other posts with them.
+These NFTs come with royalties built-in so that if the award is bought, sold, traded or awarded to another post, the creator of the award gets paid (see footnote 1).

 ## Post Expiration System